chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 Does that sound like impressive progress?
 Don't be so surprised.
 Once you get the pain under control, you will see the weight move.
 But make no mistake, that is not strength you've gained.
 It is what happens when you stop provoking your tendon and load it in a pain-free and healthy manner.

 If you are like me, you are in this position not only because you jumped a lot, but because you did so while being weak.
 Rehab exposes your weakness.
-I began to find 4 sets of 8 reps doing 3 seconds down, 3 seconds up with 100lb on one leg rather taxing.
+I began to find 4 sets of 8 reps doing 3 seconds down, 3 seconds up with 100lb on one leg taxing.
 That had to change.
 Here is my training log from the end of August till January 11 2023 (read it from the bottom up):

 <figure>
   <img src="/assets/images/machine_leg_press_tracked.png" />